benhodeda/dj-logger/README.md

 ###Setup Logger Configuration

 A logger configuration is a Json object, which its keys is the transport method name and the value is Winston's settings for this transport.
-The current supported transports are File transport (which its key is 'file'), Console transport (which its key is 'console') and custom transport.
+The current supported transports are Winston's supported transports (which its key is the transport's name) and custom transport.
-You can use different key for a custom transport and set in its settings 'module' which contains your transport module name.
+You can use a custom key for a custom transport and set in its settings a 'module' which contains your transport module name.

 For example: